Kenya Science Leadership

 Our Impact

-➢ Creates a network of academics, researchers and leaders that are focused on providing lasting solutions to real life problems.
+Creates a network focused on providing lasting solutions to real life problems.

-➢ Advances a curriculum for academic/research/business leadership development, which can be utilized in diverse institutions in Africa and beyond.
+Advances a curriculum for leadership development utilized in diverse institutions.